Tawoka/TaskMangerExample/README.md

 name.
 While editing, you can either save your current name, or revert to the old name.
 You can change the priority of a task.
 Tasks can be set to done by ticking the box, and deleted by pressing the delete button to the far right.

-Each task is either color coded based on its priority to identify it more quickly.
+Each task is color coded based on its priority to identify it more quickly.

 ## Decisions Made